john-azzaro/-Functional-Programming-from-the-Beginning/README.md

   console.log(add(1,2));            // 3
 ```

+## A pure function when given the same input will have the same output.
+A pure function call MUST be predicatable and reliable.
+In other words, when you give a pure function a given input it will ALWAYS return a given output.
+So if you have a function that uses something that can be mutated outside the function, then that would NOT be reliable.

 ## A function that references an outer const could be considered pure.
 Now, you could argue that referencing a ```const``` variable outside a function makes the function itself impure, you could also argue that since it is a *constant* it has a level of permanance to validate a function that uses it as a pure function.
 ```JavaScript